Stop Spending and Start Saving

 Marketing Genius

 In America, we’re conditioned for this nearly from the cradle.
 Take the example of Coca-Cola, a company that has very effectively used classical conditioning for decades.
 Thirst is an unconditioned response.
-We get thirsty due to outside forces like the being in the heat or sweating while exercising or playing sports.
+We get thirsty due to outside forces like being in the heat or sweating while exercising or playing sports.

 Through its marketing, Coke has associated itself with these activities, people drinking a “refreshing” Coke on a hot day at the beach or after a hard-fought game.